chloeamar/HackaSthon/README.md

 ## Building the smartwatch!

-First, try to build the smartwatch and tie it to one of yours wrists.
+First, try to build the smartwatch and tie it to one of your wrists.

 Be careful, orientation matters.
 It should be done like below.